dsansthedsans/Dumpgame/README.md

 An update with almost a year worth of new content since the latest release.
 It simply wasn't juicy enough.
 I watched multiple GameMaker tutorials by Peyton Burnham, in particular his "How to Make an RPG" and "Branching Dialog Systems" series.
 Without him, Dumpgame's code would've been significantly worse.
+Both of us developed our skills as we made the game.
 <br>
 <h2>Never Asked Questions</h2>
 <h3>Is Dumpgame still in development?</h3>